MetPX/sarracenia/doc/sr_shovel.8.rst

 - **post_exchange_split <number> (default: 0)**
 - **on_post         <script_name> (optional)**

-The post_broker option sets the credential informations to connect to the output **RabbitMQ** server.
+The post_broker option sets the credential information to connect to the output **RabbitMQ** server.
 The default is the value of the **feeder** option in default.conf.